 - stop HIV from progressing

-- prevent HIV from transmitting to others
+- prevent HIV from spreading to others

 Antiretrovirals do not cure HIV, and some HIV remains in the tissues.
-For this reason, a person needs to continue taking HIV medication for life to prevent transmission and HIV progression.
+For this reason, a person needs to continue taking HIV medication for life to prevent transmission and progression.